 ASTROPHYSICS.
-The study of the physics of astronomical processes in order to understand what can be learned from the radiations observed from astronomical objects.
-Cross-listed: Same class as Astronomy 310.
-Prerequisites: Physics 132 and Mathematics 141.
+The study of the physics of astronomical processes in order to understand what can be learned from the radiation observed from astronomical objects.
+Prerequisites: Physics 131 and Mathematics 141.
 Offered: spring semester of odd-numbered years.
+(Cross-listed as Astronomy 310.)